kragen/derctuo/markdown/scribal-basic.md

 clipping (an operation that takes a clipping path and a drawing — though this is handled in PostScript by having the `clip` operator change the current clipping path until the next `grestore`);
-looping constructs with a "final" block; exception handling with a handler block; union and difference of paths; and 3-D CSG.
+looping constructs with a “final” block; exception handling with a handler block; union and difference of paths; and 3-D CSG.

 Naming all the block arguments might be a good idea: